 - A national TSA officer will miss approximately five school days during the school year to fulfill his or her duties and must be able to travel alone and independently to all required events.

-- The 2019–2020 national TSA officers will meet July 16-19, 2019 in Reston, VA, and from June 27 to July 1, 2020 at the Gaylord Opryland Resort in Nashville, TN.
-Additionally, the officers will meet in March 2020 at a site to be determined.
+- The 2020–2021 national TSA officers will meet in July 2020 in Reston, VA, and from June 27 to July 1, 2020 at the Gaylord Opryland Resort in Nashville, TN.
+Additionally, the officers will meet in March 2021 at a site to be determined.
 TSA provides travel, lodging, and most meals for these events.
 Attendance at these meetings is required.

-- The national TSA president will be required to attend the TSA, Inc. Board of Directors meetings in the fall of 2019 (at a site to be determined in the Washington, D.C. area) and in June 2020 at the Gaylord Opryland Resort in Nashville, TN.
+- The national TSA president will be required to attend the TSA, Inc. Board of Directors meetings in the fall of 2020 (at a site to be determined in the Washington, D.C. area) and June 23–27, 2021 at the Rosen Shingle Creek in Orlando, FL.